 1. Credit Card Cash Back / Rewards: Want to get paid for all the stuff you were going to buy anyways?
 If you have a credit card (or debit card), then make sure you’re getting rewarded for using it.
 If you drive a lot, find one that pays you for buying gas.
 If you spend a lot on groceries, find one that rewards you everytime you go to the grocery store.
-Etc. I’ve been able to rack up as much as $1,000 per year for simply using my cards to make my regular purchases.
-My favorites: Fidelity American Express, Chase Freedom, and Discover Cash Back.
+Etc. I’ve been able to rack up as much as $1,000 per year for simply using these rewards programs to my advantage.
+You can check out my entire credit card strategy here.

 4. Paid Surveys: What could be easier than clicking a few boxes regarding your opinion about something?
 Marketing companies are always after this kind of info and with the accessibility of the Internet they are willing to offer you cash and prizes to get it.
 Most surveys are short and only take less than 5 minutes to complete.
 You won’t make millions of dollars, but it is a simple way to earn a few bucks here and there.
 To get started try this site here (note: the site has a small one-time fee).